Five ways to protect your mental health this holiday

 2. Merriment to the max

 Over-eating.
 Over-drinking.
 Over-spending.
 General over-indulgence.
 It seems the holidays go hand and hand with them.
-This compulsory consumerism and mandatory merriment can have a damaging effect on your mental health, especially if you struggle with your finances.
+This compulsory consumerism and mandatory merriment can have a damaging effect on your mental health, especially if you struggle with personal finances or with substances.
 Consumption comes at a price that not everyone can afford.
 If so,

 Know that you don’t have to buy things to show others that you care.